isuckatcs/CanvasActionLogBlocker/README.md

 # CanvasActionLogBlocker
-  A small bruteforce script that prevents Canvas detecting you leaving the quiz page
+  A small bruteforce script that prevents Canvas from detecting you leaving the quiz page

 # Requirements
   - Tampermonkey or any similar userscript manager